-Not less than 5 days but not more than 10 days after delivery of the notice of the Hearing Officer's identity or initial composition of the Hearing Panel, the Hearing Officer or Chair of the Hearing Panel will provide a separate notice to the Complainant, Respondent, and any other witnesses whose testimony the Hearing Officer or Hearing Panel deems relevant, requesting such individuals to appear at the hearing to determine responsibility.
+After delivery of the notice of the Hearing Officer's identity or initial composition of the Hearing Panel and prior to the hearing, the Title IX Coordinator, the Hearing Officer or Chair of the Hearing Panel will provide a separate notice to the Complainant, Respondent, and any other witnesses whose testimony the Hearing Officer or Hearing Panel deems relevant, requesting such individuals to appear at the hearing to determine responsibility.
 The notice should set forth the date, time, and location for the individual's requested presence.
-The Hearing Panel shall provide the names of the witnesses or other third parties that the Hearing Panel plans to call in its notices to the complainant and respondent.
-The hearing shall ordinarily be conducted within 20 days but no sooner than 10 days after release of the investigative report.
-While witness who are not employed by the University will not be compelled to appear at the determination hearing, employees of the University have a duty to cooperate and shall appear if requested by the Hearing Officer or Panel.
+While witness who are not employed by the University will not be compelled to appear at the determination hearing, employees of the University have a duty to cooperate and shall appear if requested by the

+Hearing Officer or Panel.
 The duty to cooperate does not apply to formal complaints where the Complainant or Respondent is an employee.